All on the ground floor.

 All properties: Oil central heating, electricity, bed linen, towels and Wi-Fi included.
 Cot and highchair.
 Enclosed patio with garden furniture.
 Grounds and barbecue (shared).
 Private parking for 2 cars.
 No smoking.

 These pet friendly holiday barns are situated less than half a mile from the stunning north coast of Cornwall.
+The access is via a typical Cornish narrow road with beautiful scenic views of the sea peeping out through the hedgerow on approach.
 In the heart of this small Cornish hamlet, the barns (refs 30108, 30109, 30110 and 30111) are furnished and fitted to provide a comfortable base from which to explore the many attractions that Cornwall has to offer.
 Each barn has a well-equipped kitchen and TV in the main bedrooms, as well as open-plan living.
 Each has its own sitting-out area, which is ideal for watching the wildlife and al fresco dining.
 Guests are close to the coastal path and if you walk north, you will reach Tintagel, the mythical home of King Arthur, with its array of shops, pubs and restaurants.
 A little further on, Boscastle with its picturesque harbour is a must.
 A small beach can be reached on foot, approximately ½ mile away.
 Travelling down the coast, guests will come to Port Isaac, where the TV series ’Doc Martin’ is filmed, and further down the coast, visit the beautiful sandy surfing beach at Polzeath and the dunes at Rock where you can take a ferry across to Padstow.
 From Padstow, with its working harbour, shops, pubs and restaurants, you can hire bikes and cycle the Camel Trail to Wadebridge and beyond to Bodmin.
 Close by is Bodmin Moor, unspoilt moorland at its best, and for walkers the tors on the moor are a must.
 Further down the coast is Newquay, with its famous surfing beaches, Blue Reef Aquarium and Zoo and if you travel to the south coast, you will find Looe, Fowey and Mevagissey, just a few of the charming coastal villages.
 For cycling enthusiasts, there is a cycle hub at Lanhydrock, with some wonderful forest routes to be taken.
 Shop, pub and restaurant 2½ miles.